Venice’s St. Mark’s Square Flooded With People After Italy’s Lockdown Restrictions Are Lifted

 TMZ reports that the tourist hotspot was crammed full of mask-wearing citizens gathered outside of their homes for the first time since the national coronavirus lockdown was implemented on March 10.

 Italy has been one of the hardest-hit countries in the world by the deadly virus, and Venice was one of the epicenters within the country.
-But now, the country is entering the second phase of its plans to re-open its economy, which means that people can travel outside of their region to visit relatives and they can attend funerals once again.
+But now, the country is entering the second phase of its plan to reopen its economy, which means that people can travel outside of their region to visit relatives and can attend funerals once again.

 It also means that people can get some exercise outside, but everyone is required to practice safe social distancing.
-Businesses are re-opening their manufacturing jobs, including the iconic Ferrari warehouse, as 4.5 million Italians can head back to work.
+Businesses, including the iconic Ferrari warehouse, are reopening their manufacturing jobs as 4.5 million Italians can head back to work.

 That doesn’t mean that life is back to normal, however.
 Schools, movie theaters, and bars are still shuttered.